Guance Cloud

 Cluster Monitoring

-The primary display shows the number of active Brokers, as well as the total number of Topics, number of Partitions, and more.
-Additionally, you can specify which node to query by selecting it in the Cluster_id.
+The main display shows the number of currently active Brokers, the total number of Topics, Partitions, etc. Additionally, you can specify which node to query specifically by selecting in the Cluster_id.

-By monitoring the status of the Kafka cluster, we can promptly identify and resolve potential issues such as node failures, insufficient disk space, and network latency, ensuring the system remains more controllable and stable.
+By monitoring the status of the Kafka cluster, potential issues such as node failures, insufficient disk space, network delays, etc., can be detected and resolved promptly to ensure a more controllable and stable system.

 Broker Monitoring

-The AutoMQ Broker dashboard on Volcanic Cloud describes various metrics for all Brokers, such as the number of connections, number of partitions, the number of messages received per second (ops), and the amount of input and output data per second measured in Bytes.
+dashboard describes several metrics of all Brokers, such as the number of connections, partitions, the number of messages received per second (ops), and the amount of data input and output per second, measured in Bytes.

 Topic Monitoring